About streams

 A stream specification, also called the stream spec, has a set of field names.

-The Advanced tab of the Stream: Edit dialog shows the stream view.
+The Advanced tab of the Stream: Edit dialog box shows the stream view.
 The stream view consists of the Paths, Remapped, and Ignored fields.

 The stream view controls the files and paths that compose a stream and defines how those files are propagated.